 According to the latest estimates in the report, there were 156,812 residents 65 and older in the county last year.
 They comprised 13.4% of the total population.
 This number is forecast to grow by nearly 50,000 to 205,536 by 2025.

 The same, however, wouldn’t be true for toddlers, the report’s authors calculate.
 The 2019 estimate puts the number of Fairfax residents who were five or younger at 74,116 and the 2025 forecast shows it dropping to 73,337 six years later, from 6.4% of the population in 2019 to 6.1% in 2025.

-Aging of Fairfax population has been apparent in the recent past, with median age increasing from 25.2 years in 1970 to 37.3 years in 2010.
+Aging of Fairfax residents have been apparent in the recent past, with median age rising from 25.2 years in 1970 to 37.3 years in 2010.
 The share of senior residents in the total population has increased from 3% to almost 10% in that 40-year period.

 The report provides details on the state of diversity in the county as well.